Verified Gross Mass (VGM) Guide: SOLAS Compliance for Freight Forwarders

 Watch out

-A container with no valid VGM by the cut-off is rolled to a later vessel.
+A container with no valid VGM by the cutoff is rolled to a later vessel.
 The shipper then absorbs rebooking and amendment fees, port storage and demurrage charges while the box waits, and the cost of a delayed shipment to the end customer.
-A VGM that is later found to be materially inaccurate can lead the carrier to demand reweighing at the shipper's expense, and repeated misdeclaration can put a shipper account under carrier scrutiny.
+A VGM later found to be materially inaccurate can lead the carrier to demand reweighing at the shipper's expense, and repeated misdeclaration can put a shipper account under carrier scrutiny.

-On top of those direct costs, some carriers and terminals apply a VGM-related handling or amendment charge when a declaration is missing, late, or corrected after submission.
-The amount varies by carrier and port.
-The reliable way to avoid all of it is the same: file an accurate VGM, through the right channel, before the cut-off.
+The reliable way to avoid all of it is the same: file an accurate VGM, through the right channel, before the cutoff.

 VGM in the Wider Export Workflow